evanckennedy/todo-list-application-tutorial/README.md

 listContainer.addEventListener('click', modifyTasks);
 ```

-To summarize the JavaScript implemntation:
+To summarize the JavaScript implementation:
 - We select the input field, button, and list container.
 - The addTask function handles creating new list items and adding them to the list.
 - Event listeners trigger addTask when the button is clicked or Enter is pressed.